nerdzeu/nerdz.eu/setup/README.md

 ### I got `error1` while registering

 The database is not working properly.
 Remember to run the `init_postgres.sh` script from the `setup` directory.
-If it doesn't work, you will need to create the database manually (otherwise open an issue)
+If it doesn't work, you will need to create the database manually (otherwise open an issue on this repository)

 ### I got some apc_* errors

-Install php-apcu properly, as explained in the `Setup` section.
+Install `php-apcu` properly, as explained in the `Setup` section.

 ### I got some ob_gzhandler errors

-Install php-zlib.
+Install `php-zlib`.

-### The rewrite rules for the profiles doesn't work.
+### The rewrite rules for profiles don't work.
 I'm sure I wrote them correctly!

 Please double check your configuration.